Mohammed and Samina were thrilled when they found out that they were expecting a baby for the first time.

 But when their son Rizwan was born they quickly understood that there was a problem.

 Doctors told them that their son was deafblind, that he would never see or hear like other children.
-At that point their dreams, hopes, aspirations for Rizwan were shattered.
+At that point their dreams, hopes and aspirations for Rizwan were shattered.
 When they should have been celebrating the birth of their first child, Mohammed and Samina experienced stress, isolation and despair.

-When he turned five, Rizwan was identified by Sense International and was quickly enrolled in a local deafblind education programme.
-Since then he has made incredible progress – he has learnt how to feed himself, he can stand and walk without support, and his communication skills are significantly improving.
+When he turned five, Rizwan was identified by Sense International and was quickly enrolled in a local education programme for children with deafblindness.
+Since then he has made incredible progress; he has learnt how to feed himself, he can stand and walk without support, and his communication skills are improving significantly.